youcan-shop/coding-challenges/DevOps Engineer/README.md

 ### Questions?

-If you have any questions, ask directly in our slack, room #tech-challenge.
+If you have any questions, ask directly in our slack, room #tech-challenge-ops.

 ### Links & resources
 - [Ansible](https://www.ansible.com)